GenomeDK/genomedk-docs/content/docs/best-practices.md

     ...
 ```

-This may seem like a large structure for a simple project, but remember that you
-can always scale down this structure.
-E.g. for small projects you may drop the
-`docs` folder and simply document how to run your analyses in
-`myproject/README.txt`.
-Each folder contains a `README.txt` file which documents
-the purpose and contents of the folder.
-You don't have to write a lot, just
-what's necessary to understand your project and its different parts.

-{% warning() %} If you consider modifying the basic project structure, make sure
-that you thought about what it means for the reproducibility of your project!
-Consider whether it is necessary to change the structure or if you're just being
-lazy. {% end %}

 Let's have a look at the goal of each folder:

-## data

-This folder should contain your raw/original data files.
+**data**: This folder should contain your raw/original data files.
 You should consider
 this directory read-only (even better: make it read-only).
 However, it is okay
 to add new files to the folder, as long as you don't modify or delete other
 files in the folder.

-## steps

-This folder contains data files produced by various steps in your analysis.
+**steps**: This folder contains data files produced by various steps in your analysis.
 If
 you're using a workflow tool like GWF, this directory is where you would put the
 output of your targets.
 For large workflows it may be a good idea to make
 subfolders for each step.

-## results

-This folder contains the final data files (not plots) produced by your analysis.
+**results**: This folder contains the final data files (not plots) produced by your analysis.
 Again, you may want to put these in subfolders for large workflows with many
 result files.

-## plots

-This directory contains scripts for generating plots from the result files and
+**plots**: This directory contains scripts for generating plots from the result files and
 the resulting plots in one or more formats.
 For example, you could have a script
 called `plot_distribution_of_tumor_purities.py` which produces a plot called
 `distribution_of_tumor_purities.pdf`.

-## scripts

-This directory contains the scripts you wrote for your analysis, e.g. those used
+**scripts**: This directory contains the scripts you wrote for your analysis,
-by your workflow.
-Use file names that describe the purpose of the scripts.
-At
+e.g. those used by your workflow.
+Use file names that describe the purpose of
-the top of each script, insert a comment that briefly describes the input,
+the scripts.
+At the top of each script, insert a comment that briefly describes
-output and purpose of the script.
-Again, a few sentences is better than nothing
+the input, output and purpose of the script.
+Again, a few sentences is better
-and may often be enough.
+than nothing and may often be enough.

-## docs

-This folder is mainly for large projects where it may be nice to document each
+**docs**: This folder is mainly for large projects where it may be nice to document each
 analysis in its own file.
 If you use plain text files as shown above, remember
 to give them numbers to make it easier for the reader to figure out where to
 begin.